-The candidate's justification not only uses knowledge of students-as both academic learners AND as individuals who bring in personal, cultural, community, and developmental assets-but also uses research or theory to inform planning.
+The candidate's justification not only uses knowledge of students-as both academic learners AND as individuals who bring in personal, cultural, or community assets-but also uses research or theory to inform planning.

-- The evidence includes specific examples from students' prior academic learning AND knowledge of students' assets (personal, cultural, community, developmental), and explains how the plans reflect this knowledge.
-The explanation needs to include explicit connections between the learning tasks and the examples provided. - The candidate explains how research or theory, including references to young adolescent development, informed the selection or design of at least one learning task or the way in which it was implemented.
-The connection between the research or theory and the learning task(s) must be explicit. - Scoring decision rules: To score at Level 4, the candidate must meet the primary criterion at Level 4 and make at least a fleeting, relevant reference to research or theory (meet the secondary criterion at least at Level 3).
+- The evidence includes specific examples from students' prior academic learning AND knowledge of students' assets (personal, cultural, community), and explains how the plans reflect this knowledge.
+The explanation needs to include explicit connections between the learning tasks and the examples provided. - The candidate explains how research or theory informed the selection or design of at least one learning task or the way in which it was implemented.
+The connection between the research or theory and the learning task(s) must be explicit. - Scoring Decision Rules: To score at Level 4, the candidate must meet the primary criterion at Level 4 and make at least a fleeting, relevant reference to research or theory (meet the secondary criterion at least at Level 3).